andrew-k-21-12/dependencies-fetcher/README.md

 3. Declare the repo to grab a native dependency from:
     ```groovy
     // For Android projects it's usually app/build.gradle
+    // Make sure the repositoriesMode is set to RepositoriesMode.PREFER_PROJECT for dependencyResolutionManagement
     plugins {
         // ...
     }